dominikzyla00/PowerBI/Superstore Analysis/README.md

 - Shipping Cost and Order Processing time are negatively correlated and dependent on Ship Mode
 - Shipping cost is lower in **Technology Category** than in other Categories by 70%~
 - Order processing Time is lowest in Canada **3,68** (0,29 days below average)
+- APAC market have highest shipping cost, EMEA and Canada have the lowest
+- 59,57% of the orders have **Standard shipping** mode, least preferred is **Same day** with 5,29%

 **RFM Analysis**